bdcbqa314159/reading_books/TimeLine.md

 - Modeling Fixed Income Securities and Interest Rate Options by Robert A. Jarrow
 - Numerical Methods for Finance - Edited by John A. D. Appleby, David C. Edelman and John J. H. Miller
 - Mathematical Finance - Theory, Modeling, Implementation by Christian Fries
+- Modern Computational Finance - AAD and Parallel Simulations with professional implementations in C++ by Antoine Savine